eons-dev/apie.exe/README.md

 If you would like to add custom error handling, override `HandleBadRequest()` in your Endpoint.
 By default this will print the error message, per the python Exception and tells the user to call your Endpoint with `/help` (see [below](#help)).

+### Syntax

+APIE supports some unique syntax which can be specified in the request path.

+#### Multi

+A "Multicall" will make the same call for each element in a domain.
+This is essentially a foreach loop.
+Domains can be specified by prepending "[first_element,second_element]" to the desired Endpoint.

+Requirements:
+1. The first character must be a '['.
+2. Each element must be separated by a comma (',') WITHOUT a space (i.e. ', ' is wrong but ',' is right).
+3. The domain must end with a ']'
+4. There must be a valid Endpoint after the domain.

+For example, `.../[public,private]list` would call `list` first with `public_` prepended to all Fetched arguments, then likewise with `private_`.
+If `list` needs a "url" arg, the first call would be made with `public_url` and the second would be made with `private_url`.
+The results of both would be combined (assuming the Content-Type is 'application/json') and a single list would be returned.

+For more information, see the [multi Endpoint](inc/api/api_multi.py).

+While not yet tested, multi-multi calls should work.
+For example `.../[one,two][red,blue]fish` should equate to `one/red/fish`, `one/blue/fish`, `two/red/fish`, `two/blue/fish`.

+Nested multicalls are not yet supported (e.g. `.../[one[red,blue],two['green','yellow']]fish` will not work at the moment).

 ## REST Compatibility